wgcban/apt/README.md

 ## ✏️ Citation

-If you think this project is helpful, please feel free to leave a star⭐️ and cite our paper:
+If you think this project is helpful, please feel free to leave a star and cite our paper:

 ```
+@misc{bandara2024attention,
+      title={Attention Prompt Tuning: Parameter-efficient Adaptation of Pre-trained Models for Spatiotemporal Modeling},
+      author={Wele Gedara Chaminda Bandara and Vishal M. Patel},
+      year={2024},
+      eprint={2403.06978},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

 ```